- Environment & Conservation

 Seattle Municipal Code 21.36.089 prohibits the disposal of certain C&D materials in construction site disposal containers and the disposal areas of transfer stations and sets a schedule for banning them from disposal.
 SPU Director's Rule 405.3 Revision 4 (pdf) adopts a new implementation schedule for certain targeted items:

 The disposal bans do not include materials that are:

 During the first year these bans are effective, SPU will not issue any fines for non-compliance with civil infractions.
 Enforcement may begin during the second year of the disposal ban.

 SPU will develop a program to certify the recycling activities at receiving and processing facilities which are in compliance with the disposal bans.
 These facilities will need to be permitted by the local Health jurisdiction, submit reports to SPU and conduct testing of the residuals from sorting operations to ensure such material going to a landfill does not contain a significant amount of targeted recyclables.
-Contractors and haulers who deliver C&D materials to these facilities will be considered to be in compliance with the City’s recycling requirements and disposal bans.
+Contractors and haulers who deliver C&D materials to these facilities will be considered to be in compliance with the city’s recycling requirements and disposal bans.

 No, you may use facilities of your choice.
 However, you will be required to show how you have complied with the recycling requirements and landfill bans.
 You can show compliance either by:

-For more information, contact Gabriella Uhlar-Heffner at email@example.com or (206) 386-9772.
+For more information, contact Katie Kennedy at email@example.com or (206) 386-9772.